HomeBudgetProject/HomeBudgetTest/README.md

 Additionally, see [here](https://code.google.com/p/selenium/wiki/UsingWebDriver)

-Local reports can be viewed using Jetty
+Local reports can be viewed using Jetty:

 ` jetty:run`